bismuthfoundation/Bismuth-A.P.P./APP-0001/Readme.md

 - Generalize to other social meda accounts
 - Allow "unlink" as well as "link"

+- It's easy to make that private by not requiring the on-chain part, and transmit the `twitter:id_of_the_tweet:full_signature_of_the_twitter_handle` data over a private channel.
+Of course, you loose the benefits of public association then.

-- Design a private variation of this protocol
+- Design an on-chain private variation of this protocol